BtQuentin/QuickNetStats/readme.md

 QuickNetStats instead:
 - Reacts **immediately** when the connections is established or lost;
 - Displays an estimate of the **link quality** without a speedtest;
-- Lets you see and copy your IP addresses at a glance.
+- Lets you see and copy your IPV4 addresses at a glance.

 ## 📦 Installation (Homebrew)
 You can install this easily as a cask using  **Homebrew**.